JWG via DTN 15 January 2023 JT and Rae have been reading the tar baby saga and are trying hard…

-Former Vancouver Mayor Sam Sullivan, who joined us at a Wednesday Night in July 2011, has founded the Global Civic Policy Society which hosts very successful public salons
+Former Vancouver Mayor Sam Sullivan, who joined us at a Wednesday Night in July 2011, founded the Global Civic Policy Society which hosts the very successful Public Salons

 For 10 Years Global Civic Founder Sam Sullivan hosted private salons over dinner with about 10 invited guests from a broad cross-section of the community.
 His friend and mentor Prof. Abraham Rogatnick was a frequent guest and just before he died he urged Sullivan to bring the benefits of the salon to a broader public.
 As a tribute to his friend Abraham, Sullivan decided to do just that.
 The Public Salon presents public policy ideas and promotes public discussion of them.

 On the other hand, we have the infelicitous 2009 attempt by the Washington Post’s marketing people to create a pay-for-intimacy salon at the home of the publisher, Katharine Weymouth – a really bad idea.
 Fortunately, the plan was cancelled.
-But the Post hasn’t stopped trying: according to recent reports “Having taken a beating for trying to set up evening salons where reporters could mingle with corporate types who’d pay big money for the privilege, the Washington Post now is attempting a more benign way to raise revenue: wine tastings—with reporters as guests.”
+But the Post didn’t stop trying: according to recent reports “Having taken a beating for trying to set up evening salons where reporters could mingle with corporate types who’d pay big money for the privilege, the Washington Post then attempted a more benign way to raise revenue: wine tastings—with reporters as guests.”
 Didn’t Like the Salon Idea?
 Have a Glass of Pinot Noir

 The Lloyd House Wednesday Night Pot Luck Salon in Cincinnati